carasaj/bank_churn_model/README.md

 ### Income Rank
 make a rank for the income as a 0-4 low-high

+### Education Category

+This was the hardest category to rank.

+Ranking is more desirable than using a categorizer like `OneHotEncoder` because education is mostly cumulative. i.e. you need a high school degree before college, college before masters, etc.,

+The `education` category `graduate` is ambiguous, so it's hard to tell what it means in the context of the other education categories.

+The existence of a `college` value suggests that a `graduate` is beyond college.
+Alternatively, `college` could mean they attended college but did not graduate, and `graduate` actually represents standard undergrads.
+The `post-graduate` and `doctorate` value also add to the confusion, making the diferences between a `graduate` and `post-graduate` unclear.

+Its possibly a mix of multiple categories not included, i.e. trade schools, associate degrees, dropouts, or specializations.
+It was decided that the data would be kept, classifying `graduate` between `college` and `post-graduate`.

+`Uneducated = 0`   `High School = 1`   `College = 2`

+`Graduate = 3`   `Post-Graduate = 4`   `Doctorate = 5`

 ### Standard Scaling with Column Transformer
 Scale all numerical/float values that don't represent categories